 Worst Features: Not so versatile for other types of cooking.

 Integrated canister stoves are extremely fuel efficient.
-What makes them fuel efficient is the built in heat exchanger in the pot where the heat from the burner is in very direct, diffused contact with the pot.
-The pots are also insulated with some kind of cozie, which contributes to the efficiency.
-They are generally less effected by wind than small canister stoves, but can be blown out by fierce gusts.
+What makes them fuel efficient is the built-in heat exchanger in the pot where the heat from the burner is in very direct, diffused contact with the pot.
+The pots are also insulated with some kind of cozie, which contributes to efficiency.
+They are generally less affected by wind than small canister stoves but can be blown out by fierce gusts.
 MSR's two integrated canister offerings, the Windburner and Reactor are virtually windproof once lit.

 Newer models, like the Jetboil MiniMo, have made an attempt at better temperature control and you can cook simple meals like pasta with this system.
 Notably, the Camp Chef Stryker simmers almost as well as a small canister stove.
 With most of these stoves the burner and pot mate securely, which make using them in a precarious spot, like a portaledge of a snowy bivy on the side of a steep face, much more reasonable.

 These stoves are a great choice for fast and light alpine missions or having a quick hot drink or cup of soup while out on a cold day ice climbing.
 There are typically no field repairable parts on these stoves.

 The integrated canister stoves included in this review are the Jetboil Flash and MiniMo, MSR Reactor and Windburner, Camp Chef Stryker 200, and Primus Lite+.